 - The ACA is first and foremost about access to health insurance.
 By prohibiting insurance companies from denying coverage based on a person's preexisting medical conditions, medical history, and other factors, the ACA makes health insurance accessible to all Americans regardless of health status.
-Beginning Jan.
+Since Jan.
 1, 2014, except as specifically provided by law, no American can be denied coverage due to poor health.
-In addition, by expanding Medicaid eligibility (subject to state adoption, which did not occur in Texas) and providing various forms of premium and costsharing subsidies, the ACA will help extend health insurance to individuals for whom it is presently unaffordable.
-Finally, the ACA provides for the creation of a health insurance exchange in every state to facilitate the purchase of coverage through an online market for qualified health insurance products. - The ACA is not really about reducing the cost of health insurance.
+In addition, by expanding Medicaid eligibility (subject to state adoption, which did not occur in Texas) and providing various forms of premium and cost-sharing subsidies, the ACA will continue to help extend health insurance to individuals for whom it may have been unaffordable in the past.
+Finally, the ACA led to the creation of state health insurance exchanges in some states and the implementation of the Federal Health Insurance Exchange (FHIX) in the rest (including Texas).
+The exchanges facilitate the purchase of coverage through an online market for qualified health insurance products. - The ACA is not really about reducing the cost of health insurance.
 The cost of health insurance is driven primarily by the utilization and cost of health care.
 Americans use more health care services every year: hospital care, physician services, diagnostic lab, high-tech imaging, prescription drug therapy, and so forth.
 The cost of most services grows every year, and the mix of services becomes increasingly expensive with the development of new, sophisticated treatments.
 The ACA includes much regulation, but it will not regulate the cost of health care.
-The ACA will benefit consumers by moderating the administrative cost of health insurance through heightened scrutiny of rate increases and the medical loss ratio standard, which requires that 80% of the premiums for individual and small group insurance plans be spent on health care, i.e., the 80% piece.
+The ACA will benefit consumers by moderating the administrative cost of health insurance through heightened scrutiny of rate increases and the medical loss ratio standard, which requires that 80% of the premiums for individual and small group insurance plans be spent on health care, but it will do little to reduce the portion of the premium attributable to health care, i.e., the 80% piece.
 While there are initiatives encouraged by the ACA that are intended to "bend the cost curve," these programs, at best, will only slow the increase in health care cost, and, as a result, will only slow the increase in the cost of health insurance.

-While various ACA provisions already have been implemented during the last four years, the ACA's most sweeping changes went into effect Jan.
+While various ACA provisions were implemented during the first four years following passage of the law in 2010, the ACA's most sweeping changes went into effect Jan.
 1, 2014.
 Those with the most significance to physicians and their employees include the following.